oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/introduction/github-introduction.md

-# Introduction to Oracle LiveLabs GitHub Project and learning-library Repository
+# Introduction to Oracle LiveLabs GitHub Project Repository

 ## What is GitHub?